-(2) Forecast Prices and Costs - The term forecast prices and costs is defined in paragraphsection 1.1(j) of NI 51-101 and discussed in the COGE Handbook.
+(2) Forecast Prices and Costs - The term forecast prices and costs is defined in section 1.1 of NI 51-101 and discussed in the COGE Handbook.
 Except to the extent that the reporting issuer is legally bound by fixed or presently determinable future prices or costs, forecast prices and costs are future prices and costs "generally accepted as being a reasonable outlook of the future".